To manage the edge servers running ShimmerCat Accelerator, we install a "pack" of programs called

 devlove.yaml, the certificates and the views.
 We suggest you strive to keep this name globally unique and hard to guess, as in

-Once the configuration file is ready, it's time to setup the directory hierarchy:
+Once the configuration file is created, it's time to setup the directory hierarchy.
+If you have already a file called

 $ sudo sc_pack create -f configuration/file/path/sc_pack.conf.yaml

-You can get a copy of the config template content the sc_pack has by typing:
+You can get a copy of the config template content that sc_pack has by executing:

 $ sc_pack extract example.sc_pack.conf.yaml